wisskirchenj/traffic-lights/README.md

 13.05.23 Stage 1 completed.
 Just print outs.

 13.05.23 Stage 2 completed.
 A simple integer value menu and introduced a model class for traffic lights.

+13.05.23 Stage 3 completed.
+Input validation with regex and invalidAction-Runnable on Integer-queries.
+Console clearing via OS-ProcessBuilder.